Emmotes/ic_spoilers/docs/ezmerelda.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **The Devil You Know** (Guess)
-> Increases the effect of Training Montage by 100%, or by 200% if the current adventure is a Strahd patron variant.
+> Increases the effect of Training Montage by 100%, or by 200% if the current adventure is a Strahd patron adventure or variant.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>